Can going into business with friends ever work?

 Never go into business with friends.
 We've all heard it before – this snippet of advice has been uttered countless times, given in grave tones that allude to apocalyptic scenarios.
 And with good reason.
 Yet that doesn't stop some from attempting to make it work.

 When childhood buddies or newfound social allies decide to work together, they either create a whole new entity to be built from the ground up, or else one employs the other.
 For the former, grandiose visions are often at play – late night rambling turns into strategisation, investment and fruition.
-For the latter, a chance to help out a friend is frequently deemed important enough to shift the pre-existing relationship into a more serious sphere.
+For the latter, a chance to help out a friend is frequently deemed important enough to shift the pre-existing into a more serious sphere.

 A pair may make for wonderful friends – there for each other through thick and thin – but in business, affection can quickly turn to resentment.
-When lost money or lost respect is involved, friendships too can be lost forever.
+When lost or lost respect is involved, friendships too can be lost forever.
 In the meantime, the business could have crashed and burned during the fallout, or may have never even risen in the first place.

 A pair may make for wonderful friends – there for each other through thick and thin – but in business, affection can quickly turn to resentment